Rahulalpha/Rahulalpha/Tutorials.md

-## The quickest way to learn using cSpoit
+## The quickest way to learn using cSploit

   1. [Use cSploit to get root shell on Metasploitable2]
   2. [Use cSploit for simple Man In The Middle (MITM) security demos]